The-Duchess/ruby-irc-framework/README.md

 **Important Notes**

->- NOTE: if you were using version 3.4 or earlier you will need to update your plugins to the new template as the global plugin hack has been removed requiring a change in plugins so version 3.4 plugins will no longer work with version 4.
+>- If you were using version 3.4 or earlier you will need to update your plugins to the new template as the global plugin hack has been removed requiring a change in plugins so version 3.4 plugins will no longer work with version 4.

 **About**